CharlieChenEC/sonic-utilities/doc/Command-Reference.md

   - Parameters:
     - ip_address: TACACS+ server IP address.
-    - timeout: Transmission timeout interval in seconds, range 1 to 60, default 5
+    - timeout: Transmission timeout interval in seconds,
+      - range 1 to 60,
+      - default 5
-    - key: Shared secret
+    - key: Shared secret type: Authentication
-    - type: Authentication type, "chap" or "pap" or "mschap" or "login", default is "pap".
+    - type, "chap" or "pap" or "mschap" or "login",
+      - default is "pap". port: TCP
+      - "mschap" is not supported now and "pap" is used instead if authtype is configured as "mschap".
-    - port: TCP port range is 1 to 65535, default 49
+    - port range is 1 to 65535
+      - default 49
-    - pri: Priority, priority range 1 to 64, default 1.
+    - pri: Priority, priority
+      - range 1 to 64,
+      - default 1.
-    - use-mgmt-vrf: This means that the server is part of Management vrf, default is "no vrf"
+    - use-mgmt-vrf: This means that the server is part of Management vrf,
+      - default is "no vrf"

+The below command is to add a new TACACS+ server with the prarmeters.

 - Example:
   ```
   admin@sonic:~$ sudo config tacacs add 10.11.12.13 -t 10 -k testing789 -a mschap -o 50 -p 9
   ```

-  - Example Server Configuration in /etc/pam.d/common-auth-sonic configuration file:
+  - Example Server Configuration in /etc/pam.d/common-auth-sonic configuration file

     ```
     auth    [success=done new_authtok_reqd=done default=ignore]     pam_tacplus.so server=10.11.12.14:50 secret=testing789 login=mschap timeout=10  try_first_pass
     auth    [success=done new_authtok_reqd=done default=ignore]     pam_tacplus.so server=10.11.12.24:50 secret=testing789 login=mschap timeout=987654321098765433211